-- Problem sets will be assigned at intervals of approximately one week, due on Canvas as an uploaded file Thursdays at 11:59 PM. - Problem sets submitted after the due date and time but within 24 h (i.e., before Fridays at 11:59 PM) have a maximum possible grade of M (5 pts). - Problem sets handed in after the due date will not be graded (0 pts).
+- Problem sets will be assigned at intervals of approximately one week, due on Canvas as an uploaded PDF file Thursdays at 11:59 PM. - Some problem sets will be distributed and worked on during lecture, as students are expected to attend all lectures in person.
+These will be turned in for grading at the end of the designated lecture period. - During exam weeks, the due dates may be adjusted and communicated ahead of time via Canvas. - Problem sets submitted after the due date and time but within 24 h (i.e., before Fridays at 11:59 PM) have a maximum possible grade of M (5 pts, see below). - o Problem sets handed in after the due date will not be graded (0 pts).
 Timestamps for late submission are as marked by Canvas.
-Solutions will be provided. - Grading: Problem sets will be graded as either Satisfactory (10 pts), Marginal (5 pts), or Unsatisfactory (0 pts) - Satisfactory or S: problems were attempted and there is an obvious understanding of the material demonstrated (i.e., just attempting a question is not satisfactory) - Marginal or M: sloppy work, not attempting all problems, or if a significant portion is incorrect - Unsatisfactory or U: majority of the problem set is incorrect or not attempted
+Solutions will be provided after the assignment due date. - Problem sets- both in-class and take-home- will be graded as either Satisfactory (10 pts), Marginal (5 pts), or Unsatisfactory (0 pts) - Satisfactory or S: problems were attempted and there is an obvious understanding of the material demonstrated (i.e., just attempting a question is not satisfactory) - o Marginal or M: sloppy work, not attempting all problems, or if a significant portion is incorrect - o Unsatisfactory or U: majority of the problem set is incorrect or not attempted